Sangupta03/Sangupta03/README.md

 I'm a B.Tech CSE (AI & ML) student at **VIT Bhopal** *(CGPA 9.06)*.
 This summer I interned at the **State Bank of India** (May–June 2026), building an ML-powered credit-risk platform — XGBoost scoring, microservices, and Gemini-generated credit memos.

-My rule: **no project is finished until it's deployed and someone else can click a link and use it** — all three of my flagship AI projects are live right now.

 ---

 ### 🚀 What I've built — all live, click and try